Nicholas-Swift/Pong/README.md

 # Pong
-My first official project - a simple Pong clone.
+My first official project - an ultimate version of a classic game.

+Download and play here: http://nicholaswswift.itch.io/ultimate-pong

-I have created many other game development projects, but this is my first, official, completed project.
-It's a simple Pong clone, but I've added music, sound effects, and a menu with options.
+This is my first, official, completed project.
+It's a Pong clone, but I've added music, sound effects, and a menu with options.
 The project was made with C++ and SFML.

-To download and play pong, simply download the repository and run Pong.exe.
-The exe will have to be placed with the .dll files and the assets folder, the way it is structured in the repository.
+On this GitHub page, you can find my assets and my code.
+If you would like to download and play the game, please go to the link above at itch.io.

+Attributions:
+Thank you to pixelsphere.org for the soundtrack!